aymakan/python-sdk/README.md

 ### Cities Method

-Below is an example on how to fetch all cities through GetCities API call:
+Below is an example on how to fetch all cities:

 ```python
 res = client.getCityList();